BrynGhiffar/inktor-crdt/demo/README.md

 In my thesis I talk about some CRDT cases, that the algorithm we propose aims to fulfill.
 Below are gifs of cases I talk about in my thesis, by using this demo application.

-### Case 1: Concurrent changing different attributes of the same element
+### Case 1: Concurrently changing different attributes of the same element
 ![](./assets/case1_example.gif)

 ### Case 2: Concurrently moving an element and deleting an element